Thai party ousted in 2014 coup picks Thaksin loyalist for PM in elections

 BANGKOK: Thailand's Pheu Thai Party, which was ousted from power by the military in a 2014 coup, on Thursday (Jan 31) picked a close ally of fugitive ex-premier Thaksin Shinawatra as its main candidate for prime minister in elections set for Mar 24.

-Pheu Thai's Sudarat Keyuraphan could face off against current military junta leader Prayuth Chan-ocha in the election, although Prayuth has not yet said he will accept the nomination of a pro-military party that wants him on its ticket.
+Pheu Thai's Sudarat Keyuraphan could face off against current Prime Minister Prayuth Chan-ocha in the election, although Prayuth has not yet said he will accept the nomination of a pro-military party that wants him on its ticket.

 READ: Thailand to hold first election since coup on Mar 24

-Prayuth is scheduled to make a speech on Friday outlining the successes of the junta's nearly five years in power.
+Prayuth is scheduled to make a speech on Friday outlining the successes of the government nearly five years in power.

 Veteran politician Sudarat, 57, is a longtime Thaksin ally who helped found his now-defunct Thai Rak Thai Party, a predecessor to Pheu Thai.